Eating Salmon While Pregnant – Is it Safe?

 We’ve established the fact that salmon is tasty and healthy, but is it advisable for pregnant women to indulge in this delicacy?
 The answer is yes!
 Salmon has a great nutritious value that can be highly beneficial for both the expecting mother and child.
-A low-fat fish, salmon happens to be one of the most nutritious fish available.
+A low-fat fish, salmon happens to be one of the most nutritious fish available (2).
 In addition to this, it helps to keep a lot of diseases at bay, thereby protecting you and your baby.

-Benefits of Eating Salmon While Pregnant
+Benefits of Eating Salmon in Pregnancy

-As mentioned above, salmon has a lot of health benefits, here are a few –
+As mentioned above, salmon has a lot of health benefits, here are a few (3):

 1. Rich in Omega-3 Fatty Acids